Personality disorder: Pharmacological

 Despite the lack of evidence supporting the benefit of antipsychotics in people with personality disorders, 1 in 4 who do not have a serious mental illness are prescribed them in UK primary care.
 Many people receive these medication for over a year, contrary to NICE guidelines.
+No medication has been approved by the U.S. Food and Drug Administration for the purpose of treating personality disorders.

 Challenges

-The management and treatment of personality disorders can be a challenging and controversial area, for by definition the difficulties have been enduring and affect multiple areas of functioning.
+The management and treatment of personality disorders can be a challenging and controversial area, for by definition the difficulties are enduring and affect multiple areas of functioning.
 This often involves interpersonal issues, and there can be difficulties in seeking and obtaining help from organizations in the first place, as well as with establishing and maintaining a specific therapeutic relationship.
-On the one hand, an individual may not consider themselves to have a mental health problem, while on the other, community mental health services may view individuals with personality disorders as too complex or difficult, and may directly or indirectly exclude individuals with such diagnoses or associated behaviors.
-The disruptiveness that people with personality disorders can create in an organisation makes these, arguably, the most challenging conditions to manage.
+There is also substantial social stigma and discrimination related to the diagnosis.